 c) Entries are limited to 35 bicycles for each Class 1, 2, 3 and 50 bicycles for Class 4.

 d) All bicycles entered in the Concours must be "clean" and presentable.

 e) All bicycles entered in the Concours must be ready for judging by 8:45am on Saturday, April 14th and all must in the concours area until the end of the awards ceremony, approximately 2pm on Saturday.
 Each owner and exhibitor/representative is responsible for their own bicycle(s).

 f) If you choose to leave the area you are forfeiting your right and chance to be chosen as one of the winners.
 You must notify one of the judges or show staff if you choose to leave the concours area with or without your bicycle(s).

 g) Please be courteous to our judges and volunteers.
-Our judges are part of our volunteers.

-h) If you have a formal complaint please submit it in writing and bring it to the attention of our Chief Concours judge, Mr. Bob Freitas.
+h) If you have a formal complaint please submit it in writing and bring it to the attention of Chief Concours judge, Mr. Bob Freitas.

 Bicycle Classes and Conditions:

 a) Vintage Bicycles for Class 1 and 2 must be Road Racing, Track Racing or Randonneur Bicycles in original condition.
 No restored or partially restored bicycles are allowed.